notional-labs/notional/incidents/riseup-for-adi.md

 The osmosis validator set is capable of code reviews, it is highly participatory, and participation is rewarded with delegations not only by the foundation, but also and maybe even more importantly, with recognition.
 The team routinely tweets out hey maybe you should delegate to these excellent validators, because they....
 (Various confirmable actions)

 The osmosis validator set is treated as a part of the team.
-There's no way to look at the situation with the ICF and say that that is the case for the Cosmos hub.
+There's no way to look at the situation with the ICF and say that is the case for the Cosmos hub.

 You guys are going to need to put together a full revolution in how you deal with the hubs community.
 Because right now what you've got is a very clear situation where unfortunately the team, mainly composed of individuals working for IG and informal, thinks that the validator set is somehow separate from the code base.
 But we aren't, unless of course you really and truly think validators should not be doing code reviews and you know, checking stuff, to make sure that it is valid.